This survey is the first research effort to scientifically validate that elopement is a critical safety issue for the autism community.

 In addition to Autism Speaks, the Simons Foundation and the National Institutes of Health also support the IAN Project.

-* News Release by Kennedy Krieger Institute: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Kennedy Krieger Institute: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.